vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Sunday 2026-06-07, I skipped strength exercises, even though they were due, because of fatigue and heat exhaustion after indoor jogging and a desire to conserve time and energy for chores.

+## 2026-06-08: truncated jogging and skipped strength exercises due to time constraints

+On Monday 2026-06-08, I shortened my at-home jogging and skipped strength exercises to be able to more effectively participate in a work meeting (the meeting is typically one where I just listen in, but the topics this time were ones that called for more active participation that was not compatible with exercise).